Delayed Hawkes birth-death processes: Existence, uniqueness and stability

 where $(\Omega,\mathcal F,\mathbb Q)$ is the probability space on which the random functions $\omega\mapsto h(\cdot,\omega)$ are defined.

-We will construct an adapted point process $N$ on $\mathbb R\times\Omega$ with intensity $\Lambda(t)\mathbb Q(\mathrm d\omega)$ in the univariate case, and $\boldsymbol N$ on $\prod_{i=1}^d\left(\mathbb R\times\prod_{j=1}^d\Omega_{ji}\right)$ with intensity $\Lambda_i(t)\prod_{j=1}^d\mathbb Q_{ji}(\mathrm d\omega_{ji})$ in coordinate $i$ in the multivariate case.
-In the appendix, we present a proof for existence, uniqueness and stability of the univariate process having dynamics (\ref{intensity nonlinear uni}), imitating the classical Picard proof for the existence of solutions to a differential equations, following the approach of \cite[\S14.3]{DaleyVereJones} and \cite[Theorem 1]{Stabilitypaper} and using ideas from \cite{Massoulie}.
-We state the multivariate result, which can be proved along the lines of \cite[Theorem 7]{Stabilitypaper}, taking the randomness of the excitation functions into account in the same fashion as we do in the univariate case.
-To avoid repetition, we exclude the proof.
+We construct an adapted point process: $N$ on $\mathbb R\times\Omega$ with intensity $\Lambda(t)\mathbb Q(\mathrm d\omega)$ in the univariate case, and $\boldsymbol N$ on $\prod_{i=1}^d\left(\mathbb R\times\prod_{j=1}^d\Omega_{ji}\right)$ with intensity $\Lambda_i(t)\prod_{j=1}^d\mathbb Q_{ji}(\mathrm d\omega_{ji})$ in coordinate $i$ in the multivariate case.
+In Appendix~A, we present a proof for existence, uniqueness and stability of the univariate process having dynamics \eqref{intensity nonlinear uni}, leveraging the classical Picard proof for the existence of solutions to a differential equation, following the approach of \cite{DaleyVereJones}, \S14.3 and \cite{Stabilitypaper}, Theorem~1 and using ideas from \cite{Massoulie}.
+From this, the multivariate results can be proved along the lines of \cite{Stabilitypaper}, Theorem~7, taking the randomness of the excitation functions into account in the same fashion as we do in the univariate case.

-The conditional intensity specification (\ref{intensity nonlinear uni}) deals with i.i.d. random excitation functions, which can be seen to exist by invoking the Kolmogorov extension theorem.
-However, for a single random function, this construction only enables us to say something about the behaviour of the function on a countable subset of $\mathbb R$, but in general this does not allow us to conclude anything about sample-path properties, such as measurability.
-To get around this problem, we should make additional assumptions on the generic random function $h(\cdot)$.
+The conditional intensity specification \eqref{intensity nonlinear uni} deals with i.i.d.\ random excitation functions, which can be seen to exist by invoking the Kolmogorov extension theorem.
+However, for a single random function, this construction only enables us to say something about the behavior of the function on a countable subset of $\mathbb R$, but in general this does not allow us to conclude anything about sample-path properties, such as measurability.
+To tackle this problem, we make additional assumptions on the generic random function $h(\cdot)$.